Skip to Content

 The fundamental architecture of the i10 Electric focuses on a high efficiency 49kWh electrical motor and a 16kWh battery using innovative LiPoly (Lithium Ion Polymer) technology that offers numerous advantages over other battery types.

-The i10 Electric accommodates dual recharging cycles: a 220V household current which is slower but potentially advantageous if recharging is done during off-peak hours when utility rates are typically lower and 413V, an industrial strength current which promises quick recharging speeds.
+The i10 Electric car accommodates dual recharging cycles: a 220V household current which is slower but potentially advantageous if recharging is done during off-peak hours when utility rates are typically lower and 413V, an industrial strength current which promises quick recharging speeds.
 Under the quick cycle, the battery can be recharged to within 85 percent of its capacity within 15 minutes.
 Under the normal cycle using a 220V household current, 100 percent power will be attained within five hours of recharging.

 The i10 Electric will incorporate advanced LiPoly batteries which are more durable and space-efficient than other batteries.
 Compared with nickel-metal hydride batteries (NiMH), LiPoly delivers the same power with 30 percent less weight, 40 percent less volume and 12 percent greater efficiency.

 LiPoly batteries offer more than twice the energy density of NiMH batteries, and 175 percent greater volumetric energy density, meaning Hyundai engineers can devote less space and weight to the battery pack.
 LiPoly batteries also hold their charge 20 times longer.
 They also are more resistant to changes in temperature, which improves cycle life.
-An their self-discharge rate is less than a third of a NiMH battery.
+Their self-discharge rate is less than a third of a NiMH battery.

 LiPoly has significant advantages over lithium-ion (Li-Ion) technology, including higher energy density and lower manufacturing costs.
 LiPoly is more resistant to physical damage and can handle more charge-discharge cycles before storage capacity begins to degrade.
 LiPoly technology also offers significant advantages in thermal robustness and safety compared with typical Li-Ion batteries.